Nathrac/TempName-Unity-Revival/README.md

-# TempName Unity Revival
+# Unity2D Project - Snake
-A repository for a project I'll make in Unity to relearn the environment.
-What is it?
-I got no clue yet hehe
+Recreating the classic game Snake using Unity to learn more about the 2D development tools Unity has to offer.